nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ---
 ## Overview

-The Nuxeo Test Framework is based on JUnit4 and provides features like:
+The Nuxeo Test Framework is based on JUnit4 and provides features such as:

 *   Test configuration through annotations,
 *   Embedded Nuxeo Runtime,